raveenaaa/NetworkProperties/README.md

 * `export PYSPARK_DRIVER_PYTHON=/usr/bin/python2`

 #### Degree: ####
+The degree disstribution is the measure of the frequency of nodes that have a certain degree.
 The various graphs have been plotted using matplotlib.

-The plot function gives us the plot of the various graphs in the degree.py file.
-The various csv files have been named according to their corresponding data files.
-Run the file using
+Run the file using:
   * `$SPARK_HOME/bin/pyspark --packages graphframes:graphframes:0.1.0-spark1.6 degree.py ./stanford_graphs/amazon.graph.large large`
     OR
   * `$SPARK_HOME/bin/pyspark --packages graphframes:graphframes:0.1.0-spark1.6 degree.py ./stanford_graphs/amazon.graph.small`

-2. centrality
+#### Centrality ####
+Centrality is a is a way to determine nodes that are important based on the structure of the graph.
+Here we have used *Closeness Centrality* which is a measure of the distance of a node to all other nodes.
+The output of the file is in centrality.csv

+Run the file using:
+* `$SPARK_HOME/bin/pyspark --packages graphframes:graphframes:0.1.0-spark1.6 centrality.py`

+#### Articulation ####
+Articulation points are vertices in the graph that when removed, create more components than there were originally.

-->The output of the file is in centrality.csv
+Run the file using:

-3. articulation
-->The output of the file has been saved to articulation.csv

-The answers to various questions of the section has been saved to Answers.pdf
+* `$SPARK_HOME/bin/pyspark --packages graphframes:graphframes:0.1.0-spark1.6 articulation.py 9_11_edgelist.txt`